How to Apply – Canadians and Permanent Residents

 - Certificate, Post-Graduate and Diploma Programs: MITT offers multiple intakes throughout the year in Fall, Winter and Spring.
 Program availability varies by intake; please check current availability here.

 - Apply Early!
 Many programs are very popular and fill up quickly.
 Take time to learn about the many programs we offer and carefully select a program that matches your abilities, interests, and future goals.
 Please ensure you review the entrance requirements for your program of choice, complete the application in full, and have all your official documents are ready.

 Determine if you meet entrance requirements

-- Applicants who have been educated outside of Canada should review the general admission requirements based on country/curriculum of study.
+Applicants who have been educated outside of Canada should review the general requirements [PDF] based on country/curriculum of study.

 - Applicants who have been educated outside of Canada may be required to prove English Language Proficiency.